2021 Epik data breach: Company response

 On September 13, the day the hacked data was released, Epik said in statements to news outlets that they were "not aware of any breach".
 When the company did not acknowledge the breach, the attackers vandalized Epik's support website.
 On September 15, the company sent an email to customers notifying them of "an alleged security incident".

-Monster acknowledged the hack in a September 16 public video conference, which The Daily Dot described as "chaotic and bizarre" and which Le Monde characterized as "possibly one of the strangest responses to a computer security incident in history".
+Monster acknowledged the hack in a September 16 four hour public video conference on PrayerMeeting.com, which The Daily Dot described as "chaotic and bizarre", which Le Monde characterized as "possibly one of the strangest responses to a computer security incident in history", and which CNN described as being "like a late-night campfire chat, albeit with an element of the surreal."
+During the conference, Monster recited prayers to scare away demons, warned participants in the conference not to tamper with the hacked data due to it being "cursed", and spoke in friendly terms with neo-Nazi Andrew Auernheimer and a founder of Anonymous Aubrey Cottle.
+Also during the conference, Cottle denied carrying out the Epik data breach, but added that "I would never, ever, ever, ever admit to a federal crime in a space like this."

 The company publicly confirmed the breach on September 17, and began emailing customers to inform them on September 19.
 Data breach monitoring service Have I Been Pwned? also began sending emails to all addresses that had been exposed on September 19.

 Epik submitted a data-breach notice in the state of Maine, in which they reported that 110,000 people had been affected by the breach, and that financial account and credit card data had been exposed.
 In a statement to The Washington Post, an Epik spokesperson said that up to 38,000 credit card numbers had been leaked.

+Monster later said of the hack that "It didn't kill us" and "It's gonna make us stronger."